Allom Cup 2018

 The Allom Cup is an intercollegiate race organised by ULBC.
-This year’s race is on Saturday 7th of December at 9.00
+This year’s race is on Saturday 8th of December.

-The race is between all the University of London Collegiate boat clubs, it is raced on the ebb from ULBC to Mortlake Anglian and Alpha Boat Club, and on the flood in the opposite direction.
+The race is between all the University of London Collegiate boat clubs, it is raced on the ebb from ULBC to Mortlake, Anglian and Alpha Boat Club.

 Novice, Intermediate, Senior

 IF YOU HAVE ANY QUESTIONS ABOUT ENTRIES PLEASE CONTACT